joshhighet/multisocks/README.md

 # multisocks

-multisocks is a tool for running frameworks such as spiders or scanners against infrastructure (onion services) on the tor network.
+multisocks is a tool for running frameworks such as spiders or scanners against infrastructure (onion services) on the tor network

-simply, it is a SOCKS5 proxy that can speed up other tools by spawning an infinite number of tor circuits of which inbound requests can be distributed across.
+simply, it is a SOCKS5 proxy that can speed up other tools by spawning up to 4095 tor circuits of which inbound requests can be distributed across

 it can significantly cut-down load times for correctly scaled applications by doing the following

-- creating an infinite number of tor circuits
+- creating a very large number of tor circuits
 - surfacing a single-ingress SOCKS5 proxy
 - adequatley load-balance backend connections
 - performing health-checks against each backend tor cirtuit